7 Types of Collaboration Tools for Your Remote Team

-Sometimes a phone call is the best and most direct way for remote teams to stay connected, our survey respondents said.
-Depending on the circumstances and the number of participants involved, this point of contact could involve cell-phone calls, Skype, or good old-fashioned land lines.
+Sometimes a phone call is the best and most direct way remote teams can stay connected.
+Depending on the circumstances and the number of participants involved, this point of contact could involve company-provided cell phones, Skype, or good old-fashioned landlines.

 7. “Virtual Office” Platforms

-This connectivity tool for remote teams is a virtual platform that can be set up like a brick-and-mortar office building, with a lobby, conference rooms, corner offices, and other shared spaces for remote workers to get together online for team meetings and project collaboration.
+This connectivity tool for remote teams is a virtual platform that can be set up like a brick-and-mortar office building.
+You’ll find a lobby, conference rooms, corner offices, and other shared spaces for remote workers to get together online.
+Virtual offices are great for team meetings and project collaboration alike.

 Sococo is a great example of this kind of virtual office with a visual aspect.

-Our list includes many fantastic tools for remote teams, with some overlap due to providers who offer both screen sharing and video conferencing, for example.
-It’s worthwhile to investigate the many virtual options that are available when you’re making a decision about which tools for remote workers will meet your company’s needs.
+Our list includes many fantastic tools for remote teams, with some overlap due to providers who offer both screen-sharing and videoconferencing, for example.
+It’s worthwhile to investigate the many virtual options available when you’re deciding which tools for remote workers will meet your company’s needs.

 In addition to creating better team dynamics, finding the best solution for your needs ensures that your teams can be as efficient as possible.
 Suppose you have a team member whose workflow begins where another finishes.
 They’ll discern when that task is ready to start with the correct software and choose a different task rather than waiting.
 This, in turn, will minimize their downtime and create a more efficient workflow.